 A class designed to expose students to various types of music in the vocal, instrumental, and keyboard genres.
-This course is required of all music majors for eight semesters on a pass/fail basis.
+This course is required of all music majors for eight semesters on a pass/fail basis and all music minors for four semesters on a pass/fail basis.